rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/1-1-boxed-patterns.md

 ```

 The event-based mapping is more or less theoretical in the context of a type-0
 scope.
-That is because the enter- and the exit-events both map onto the visit
+That is because the scope's enter- and the exit-event both map onto the
-of the defining node.
+defining node's visit-event.

 * Open the scope when entering the node's start-tag.
 * Close the scope when leaving its start-tag.